openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/integrate-openvino-with-your-application.rst

 It is possible to create as many compiled models as needed and use them simultaneously (up to the limitation of the hardware).
 To learn more about supported devices and inference modes, read the :doc:`Inference Devices and Modes <./inference-devices-and-modes>` article.

-OpenVINO includes experimental support for NPU, learn more in the :doc:`NPU Device section <./inference-devices-and-modes/npu-device>`.

 Step 3.
 Create an Inference Request
 ###################################